LIT-Protocol/docs/docs/sdk/wrapped-keys/custom-wrapped-keys.md

         // Exit the nodes which don't have the decryptedData return;
     }

+    // Here we're checking if LIT_PREFIX was prepended to the private key,
+    // and removing it if it exists before using the key. const privateKey = decryptedPrivateKey.startsWith(LIT_PREFIX)
+        ? decryptedPrivateKey.slice(LIT_PREFIX.length)
+        : decryptedPrivateKey;

     // The rest of your Lit Action code...
 })